B.A., Doane University

 Questions being researched include:

-- How many prairie dog wards and coteries make up the colony at the Doane College Aldrich Prairie Research Site?
+- How many prairie dog wards and coteries make up the colony at the Doane University Aldrich Prairie Research Site?

 - How much does the temperature vary seasonally in prairie dog burrows?